ndupont/edmyvacation-GITHubVersion/README.md

 # edmyvacation-GITHubVersion

-This is README for MyVacation
+This is README for MyVacation Application